One of the hottest battles in the U.S. streaming arena is YouTube TV vs. Hulu. Or, more precisely, Hulu With Live TV.

 It's possible that these two services will trade places at some point on our list of the biggest live streaming services.
 Or they may not.
-But given the lead that they have over everyone else, there's no doubt that it's going to be all about YouTube TV vs. Hulu for a while to come.
+But given the lead that they have over everyone else (Sling TV is No. 3 with about 2.3 million subscribers), there's no doubt that it's going to be all about YouTube TV vs. Hulu for a while to come.

 YouTube TV vs. Hulu — price

 On paper, the price of YouTube TV vs. Hulu With Live TV is a wash.
 Both cost $64.99 a month, plus tax.
 Both have a free trial period.
+(For more, read about the YouTube TV free trial.)
 And both let you cancel without any sort of fee.